+Reasonable Adjustments A reasonable adjustment relates to any actions that help to reduce the effect of a disability or difficulty, which may place the learner at a disadvantage during the delivery of a qualification or an assessment situation.
 Regulation Rules or directives made and maintained by an authority.
 Regulators Regulators are an organisation appointed by the government to regulate an area of activity such as qualifications.
 Remote Desk Based Review / Activity A review / monitoring activity being completed from another location (office based) using a variety of communication methods (telephone, skype, email) to verify evidence.
-Risk Rating A risk assessment is the combined effort of identifying and analysing potential events that may negatively impact individuals, qualifications and / of the environment; and making judgments "on the tolerability of the risk on the basis of a risk analysis" while considering influencing factors.
+Risk Rating A risk assessment is the combined effort of identifying and analysing potential events that may negatively impact individuals, qualifications and / or the environment; and making judgments "on the tolerability of the risk on the basis of a risk analysis" while considering influencing factors.
 These factors will influence the ATCs risk rating.
-Risk Based Approach Risk B This is an official order to suspend certification status or suspension or registration status.
-The level of sanction is dependent upon the severity of the non-compliance within the centre.
+Risk Based Approach A risked based approach is to identify the potential risks within the operations of the ATC.
+The approach you take to due diligence should reflect the level of risk that is highlighted.
+By identifying risks they can then be mitigated by implementing adequate policies and procedures that are proportionate to these risks.
+Having these adequate policies and procedures in place, provides a certain level of protection to the delivery, assessment and quality assurance of qualifications.